jhasse/coreutilspp/README.md

 Shows a progress indication and warns when you're trying to delete your `HOME` directory or your current working directory.

-For an even safer way to remove files, see [rip](https://github.com/nivekuil/rip).
+For an even safer way to remove files see [rip2](https://github.com/MilesCranmer/rip2).

 ## touch